vikast908/Data-Migration-Tool/README.md

 ### Card Management

 Each experience, project, and education card supports:
-- **⬆️ Move Up** - Reorder cards within section
-- **⬇️ Move Down** - Reorder cards within section
+- **🎯 Drag & Drop** - Reorder cards by dragging them to desired position
 - **📋 Duplicate** - Create a copy of the card (Experience & Projects only)
 - **🧹 Clear** - Clear all fields while keeping the card
 - **❌ Remove** - Delete the card entirely

+Features:
+- Visual grip handle for intuitive drag interaction
+- Real-time visual feedback during drag (opacity and highlight effects)
+- Smooth card reordering with instant updates
-All actions include confirmation dialogs to prevent accidental data loss.
+- All destructive actions include confirmation dialogs to prevent accidental data loss

 ### Progress Tracking & Encouragement